 Dr. David H. Harpole Jr.Focus: Pleural Mesothelioma

-A leader in mesothelioma surgery, Dr. Harpole treats many patients with pleural mesothelioma at Duke Cancer Institute each year.
+A leader in mesothelioma surgery, Dr. Harpole treats many patients with pleural mesothelioma at Duke Cancer Center each year.

 About Dr. Harpole